coq/bot/README.md

 ## How to deploy a new instance ##

+Creating an instance of the bot requires to create a [GitHub App](https://docs.github.com/en/developers/apps/creating-a-github-app) and set up a server.

+### Deploying the server

 We provide a Docker image at each release, which can be easily deployed to [Heroku](https://www.heroku.com/).
 Simply follow the official [instructions](https://devcenter.heroku.com/articles/container-registry-and-runtime).